evroon/github-pycharm/README.md

 port and will try to find the file you requested and open it in the IDE.

 This feature is documented (not extensively) in [the docs](https://www.jetbrains.com/help/idea/php-built-in-web-server.html#configuring-built-in-web-server).

+## Install manually
+To install this add-on manually, you have two options:

+* Temporarily install the add-on: Go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and click the `Load Temporary Add-On`, and just select one of the files of this repository.

+* Permanently install the add-on: Go to [about:addons](about:addons), press the settings/gears icon and select `Install Add-on from File...` and select a zipped file of this repository.